How Long Does It Take To Learn a Language?

 As with anything you learn, you need to have clearly defined goals.
 When you start to learn a language, the sole goal of being fluent is not enough to keep you going.
 You need smaller, more easily defined goals to see you through the entire process.

 You will be able to see how well you are working toward your goals, giving you a reason to keep coming back to learn more.
 With a narrower focus, you will find it much easier to focus on the things you need to do.

-Each of your goals should follow these guidelines.
+Each of your language learning goals should follow these guidelines:

 Every language has a wealth of words.
 The key is finding the right ones and learning them.
-For example, there are roughly 100 words in the English language that comprise approximately 50 percent of written text, and just 1,000 words that are more than 90 percent of written text.
-Find out what the top 1,000 word in your language of choice are and you will be well on your way to knowing the words you need to become fluent.
+For example, there are roughly 100 words in the English language that comprise approximately 50 percent of written text.
+And just 1,000 words that are more than 90 percent of written text.
+Find out what the top 1,000 words in your target language are and you will be well on your way to knowing the words you need to become fluent.